Myriad-Dreamin/tinymist/docs/tinymist/guide/completion.typ

   If ```js Ctrl+Space``` doesn't work, please check your IME settings or keybindings.
 ]

-When an item is selected, it will be commited if some character is typed.
+When an item is selected, it will be committed if some character is typed.
 1. press ```js Esc``` to avoid commit.
 1. press ```js Enter``` to commit one.
 2. press ```js '.'``` to commit one for those that can interact with the dot operator.